Why is gripe water for babies?

 Gripe Water Side Effects

 Gripe water is generally safe to use and has been used safely for many years by many parents across the world.
-However, some people do find that gripe water has side effects.
-For instance, some of the side effects include things like:

 - Watery eyes.